Data and Information

 Qualitative Data

-Qualitative data are data that can’t be expressed as a number, and so it can’t be measured.
-It mainly consists of words, pictures, and symbols, but not numbers.
-It is also known as Categorical Data as the information can be sorted by category, not by number.
+Qualitative data are data that cannot be expressed as a number and therefore cannot be measured numerically.
+It mainly consists of words, pictures, symbols, or descriptions.
+It is also known as Categorical Data because the information can be sorted into categories rather than by numerical value.

-Names of countries such as Switzerland, New Zealand, South Africa, etc.
+• Names of countries (e.g., Switzerland, New Zealand, South Africa, Nigeria)

 Types of Qualitative Data